EternityForest/AnyoneCanDoIt/MathELI5.md

 There are a whole bunch of proofs of this, which I am told are very beautiful to those who understand them.

-Note that the long side will never be one of the two sides that touches the corner.
+Note that the long side will never be one of the two sides that touches the 90 degree corner.
 We can see this because the triangle is half a rectangle, and the diagonal of a rectangle is longer than any of the sides.

+Also note that there will only be one 90 degree corner.
+Since there are only three points, if you had two such corners, they would be connected, and form a 180 degree turn, or two paralell lines, which would not meet and form a triangle, unless you are using some bizzare non-euclidean geometry, but if you are using that in real life, you are probably a math expert already, or a Cthulhu spawn.

 I believe the correct name for the long side is actually the "hypotenuse".